flyteorg/flyte/docs/user_guide/productionizing/schedules.md

 .. tags:: Basic
 ```

-{ref}`flyte:divedeep-launchplans` can be set to run automatically on a schedule using the Flyte Native Scheduler.
+{ref}`divedeep-launchplans` can be set to run automatically on a schedule using the Flyte Native Scheduler.
 For workflows that depend on knowing the kick-off time, Flyte supports passing in the scheduled time (not the actual time, which may be a few seconds off) as an argument to the workflow.

 Check out a demo of how the Native Scheduler works: